Making your business wheelchair accessible is more than just an act of compliance—it’s a commitment to inclusivity and customer care.

 You should include the International Symbol of Accessibility prominently at the wheelchair-accessible entrance.
 Signage there should also contain important information on access, parking facilities and other services.

-If you have a website, make sure it contains this information so that people using a wheelchair that may go to your place of business are better informed.
+If you have a website, make sure it contains this information so that people using a wheelchair know your business is accessible.

-Wheelchair-accessible walkways and parking facilities should be free from obstructions, clutter and dirt to allow for easy access.
-If there are bushes, trees and fresh plants and flower arrangements in your premises, ensure these are clipped and maintained.
+Wheelchair-accessible walkways should be free from obstructions, clutter and dirt to allow for easy access.
+If there are bushes, trees and flower arrangements on your premises, ensure these are clipped and maintained.

 Avoid placing temporary displays or goods in a way that obstructs aisles and other passageways.
 There should always be continuous routes for wheelchairs within your premises to allow customers to move freely.